-According to the University of Kentucky College of Agriculture, coffee and tea are usually darker in color and contains high amount of caffeine but dark chocolate contains more caffeine than milk chocolate.
+According to the University of Kentucky College of Agriculture, coffee and tea are usually darker in color and contain high amount of caffeine, but dark chocolate contains more caffeine than milk chocolate.

-On the top of that, it can also cause spike in blood pressure and may severely affect your sleep.
-So, if you're suffering from uplifted blood pressure level or sensitive to the effect of caffeine, you should either avoid consuming completely or in larger amounts, says LiveStrong.
+On top of that, it can also cause a spike in blood pressure and may severely affect your sleep.
+So, if you’re suffering from an uplifted blood pressure level or sensitive to the effect of caffeine, you should either avoid consuming completely or in larger amounts, says LiveStrong.

-2. May increase the chances for having a kidney stone
+2. May increase the chances of having a kidney stone

 3. Possibly triggers migraine headaches

-In addition to caffeine, dark chocolate also contains a stimulant, thyramine which is thought to be possibly trigger the migraine headaches in some people, reports Clemson University.
+In addition to caffeine, dark chocolate also contains a stimulant, tyramine, which is thought to possibly trigger migraine headaches in some people, reports Clemson University.